Vishesh-Chahar/ComputerGraphics/Projects/Apps/SourceCode/It'sOkayToCry/README.md

 :) -> :'(

 ## Commands
+- Space bar:
-- Space bar: The smiling face frowns and tears start to fall :'(
+  - Press: The smiling face frowns and tears start to fall :'(
+  - Release: All is well as the crying face smiles again :)
 - Left-click and drag: rotate the view
 - Shift + left-click and drag: Move (translate) the objects in the scene
 - F: Update field of view